section-engineering-education/engineering-education/articles/npm_registry_opensource_code_security_with_npm6/index.md

 **3. Automatic resolution and `package-lock.json` lock file conflicts.**

 `package-lock.json` is a generated file.
+It saves information about your node dependencies you use. `package-lock.json` file is committed to your Git repository.

+**`package-lock.json` has the following advantages**

-It saves information about your node dependencies you use. `package-lock.json` file is committed to your Git repository and has several benefits such as increased reproducibility across teams, reduced network overhead when installing, and making it easier to debug issues in your apps.
-With `npm@6`, your lock file is more stable across the teams on similar platforms as well as across operating systems unlike the later which had unexpected changes and platform differences.Use `npm install --package-lock-only` to generate a lock file without having to install into `node_modules/`.
+-   Increased reproducibility across teams, reduced network overhead during installation.
+-   It Make it easier to debug an issue in your app.
+-   With `npm@6`, your lock file is more stable across the teams on similar platforms as well as across operating systems unlike the later which had unexpected changes and platform differences.

+Use `npm install --package-lock-only` to create a lock file without having to install into `node_modules/`.
 ![](/engineering-education/npm-registry-opensource-code-security-with-npm6/package-lockfile.png)

 [*Image Source*](https://blog.npmjs.org/post/173240511455/the-new-npm-cli-a-year-in-review-or-what-you)

 `npm@6` go to an extent of automatically resolving `package-lock.json` conflicts if you happen to run npm install during a conflicted state.
 [Check to get started with `package-lock.json`](https://blog.npmjs.org/post/173240511455/the-new-npm-cli-a-year-in-review-or-what-you).
-To make this even smoother, `npm@6` have released `npm-merge-drive`, which lets you do all the rebasing and merging and other backflips.
-To get started with `npm-merge-drive` just run `$ npx npm-merge-driver install --g` one time and all your future merge and rebase conflicts in your git repo will be resolved in the background.
+To make this even more flexible and clear, `npm@6` have unleashed `npm-merge-drive`, which allows you do all the rebasing and merging and other backflips.
+To start using `npm-merge-drive` run `$ npx npm-merge-driver install --g` and all your future merge and rebase conflicts in your git repository will be resolved in the background.
 [Check to get started with `npm-merge-drive`](https://www.npmjs.com/package/npm-merge-driver).

 As you may have noticed, we have introduced [`npx`](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b)